AnnaRychkova1/smart-recruitment-grpc/README.md

 - `POST /api/signup` – Create user
 - `POST /api/signin` – Log in user

-> Logout functionality is implemented only on the client side
 > 🔒 Passwords are securely hashed using **bcrypt** before being stored in the database.
 > 🔑 Upon login, users receive a **JWT (JSON Web Token)**, valid for **1 hour**, used for authenticated access to protected endpoints.
 > 🚪 Logout functionality is implemented only on the client side.